lazaropd/ai-residency/README.md

 Importante: pastas vazias não são sincronizadas, então caso necessário, colocar um arquivo qualquer em cada pasta antes de executar a rotina acima.

+Lucas HUB
+Greg wants to build a string, S of length N. Starting with an empty string, he can perform 2 operations:
+1. Add a character to the end of S for A dollars.
+2. Copy any substring of S, and then add it to the end of S for B dollars.
+Calculate minimum amount of money Greg needs to build S.